programminghistorian/jekyll/lessons/sonification.md

 Here, I offer simply a code snippet that will allow you to import your data, where your data is simply a list of values saved as csv.
 I am indebted to George Washington University librarian Laura Wrubel who posted to [gist.github.com](https://gist.github.com/lwrubel) her experiments in sonifying her library's circulation transactions.

-In this [sample file (a topic model generated from the Jesuits Relations)](jesuits.csv), there are two topics.
+In this [sample file](jesuittopics.csv)(a topic model generated from the [Jesuit Relations](http://puffin.creighton.edu/jesuit/relations/)), there are two topics.
 The first row contains the headers: topic1, topic2.

 ### Practice